 - Cephalothorax: Lowman himself and his totem pole brethren.

 - Easter Egg: Collecting five power-ups in a specific order in the second level will allow Woody to draw a topless mermaid with visible nipples.

 - Fetch Quest: Lowman in the cutscenes have Woody going into many worlds to retrieve his totem pole brethren back while the levels have a sidescroller style to each stage before defeating many bosses in order to do so.

 - Game-Over Man: Besides the game over cutscenes which show the universe blowing up, this appeared in the game's ending which showed Woody putting the last head back onto the totem pole, which says he "shall not be defeated".
 Woody's response?
 "Sorry, pal, but it's game over!"

-- High-Altitude Battle: The second boss battle, "Gadzeus", takes place in the sky.
+- High-Altitude Battle: The second boss battle, "Gadzeuse", takes place in the sky.

-- Mook Maker: The "Alien Baby Nest" boss produces alien babies (which are just disembodied mouths with wings) to attack the player.
+- Mook Maker: The "Alien Love Nest" boss produces alien babies (which are just disembodied mouths with wings) to attack the player.